 The i2i Teaching Partnership welcomes candidates on our School Experience Programme throughout the academic year.

 The role of a teacher is highly complex one.
-The i2i SCITT School Experience Programme offers you the chance to find out about the roles and responsibilities of a teacher and to help you answer any questions you may have about the profession as a whole.
+The i2i SCITT School Experience Programme offers you the chance to find out about the role and responsibilities of a teacher and to help you answer any questions you may have about the profession as a whole.
 It gives you the chance to observe teaching and pastoral work, and the opportunity to talk to teachers about day-to-day life in a school.

 If you are unable to undertake school experience for any reason please read the Virtual School Experience section below where we recommend other ways to learn more about the teaching profession.